luc-chevaux/sliding-youtube-gallery/readme.txt

 == Upgrade Notice ==

 = 1.4.0.RC =
+- New 3d Cloud Carousel Component
-- Performance improvement with content caching and minified javascript, also for more than one component per page
+- Performance improvement with content caching and minified javascript
+- Multiple galleries in one page better support
 - User and roles compliant
 - Added new carousel 3d component
 - General interface improvements